frconor-ebook/meditations/_posts/2025-02-10-the-holiness-in-rest-a-sacred-pause.md

 And of course, it should always be desirable for one\'s leisure time "to be filled with something different, a new content that nevertheless still leads to an encounter with God.
-We should open up the inward eyes of the soul to His presence in the world and incline our inward ear to His Word of truth" (*Ibid*.).
+We should open up the inward eyes of the soul to his presence in the world and incline our inward ear to his Word of truth" (*ibid*.).

-We are very well aware that many nowadays will dedicate their leisure to pastimes and activities which don\'t facilitate, and even on certain occasions obstruct, that encounter with Christ.
+We can be very well aware that many nowadays will dedicate their leisure to pastimes and activities which don\'t facilitate, and even on certain occasions obstruct, that encounter with Christ.

 Far from letting ourselves be influenced by what may be considered